marq24/ha-senec-v3/README.md

 - Select the Integration Type (basically LAN ot WebApi)
 - LAN: (`SENEC.Home V3 hybrid/SENEC.Home V3 hybrid duo` or `SENEC.Home V2.1 or older`
   or `Internal inverter build into SENEC.Home V3 hybrid/hybrid duo`)
-    - Provide display name for the device, and it's address (hostname or IP)
+    - Provide display name for the device and its address (hostname or IP)
-    - Provide the update intervall
+    - Provide the update interval
-    - Provide area where the battery is located
+    - Provide the area where the battery is located
 - WebAPI (`WEB.API: mein-senec.de Portal (usable with all SENEC.Home variants)`
   or `SENEC.Home V4/SENEC.Home V4 hybrid`):
     - Provide display name for the device